kentkr/data-dec/README.md

 @Register.model()
 @Register.reference('model1')
 def model2() -> DataFrame:
-    df = spark.read.table('unity_dev_bi.dbt_kyle.model1')
+    df = spark.read.table('unity_dev_bi.dec_kyle.model1')
     return df.limit(5)
 ```

-Now `dec build` with run `model2` after `model1`.
-To visualize this you actually draw the DAG.
+Now `dec build` will run `model2` after `model1`.
+To visualize this you can actually draw the DAG.
 Run
 `dec draw` and a graph will appear.
-Make sure to x out of it or else the process won't quit.
+When you're done looking at it make sure to close out of the window.
+Otherwise the process won't quit.

 ## Create your own test

 Creating your own test is as simple as defining a function that accepts a `Model` class (required), and some
 other optional args.
 Then you have to assign it to a builtin data-dec class `TestFunctions`

+>[!Note]
+> The `Model` class stores the model function as an object `fn`.
+To get the datafrmae from
+> the model run `model.fn()`.
+This will most likely changei in the future.

 Create a file `tests/first_tests.py` (`touch tests/first_tests.py`) and paste in the below script.